1stOfHisGame/FORUM/README.md

 # Steps
 - Clone the repo in htdocs folder of XAMPP (Windows)
-- Start Apache and PHPMyAdmin
+- Start Apache and MySQL
 - Go to localhost/phpmyadmin/ in browser and import 'forum.sql' database from the repo
 - In another tab go to localhost/forum/login.html and start using the forum.